verrazzano/docs/content/en/docs/setup/install/multicluster.md

 2. Verify that the managed cluster is successfully registered with Rancher.
    When you perform the registration steps, Verrazzano also registers the managed cluster with Rancher.
    View the Rancher UI on the admin cluster.
-If the registration with Rancher was successful, then your cluster will be listed in Rancher's list of clusters, and should be in `Active` state.
+If the registration with Rancher was successful, then your cluster will be listed in Rancher's list of clusters, and will be in `Active` state.
 You can find the Rancher UI URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/operations/_index.md" >}}).

-### Verifying that managed cluster metrics are being collected
+### Verify that managed cluster metrics are being collected

 Verify that the admin cluster is collecting metrics from the managed cluster.
-The Prometheus output should include records that contain the name of the managed cluster (labeled as `managed_cluster`).
+The Prometheus output will include records that contain the name of the managed cluster (labeled as `managed_cluster`).

 You can find the Prometheus UI URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/operations/_index.md" >}}).
-Execute a query for a metric (e.g. `node_disk_io_time_seconds_total`).
+Execute a query for a metric (for example, `node_disk_io_time_seconds_total`).

 **Sample output of a Prometheus query**